m-t-codes/learing-Docker/01_LearningDocker/BasicCommands.md

 # Docker Commands (basics)

 ## Old and New Commands
-There is a "new" way to writer docker commands.
+There is a new way to write docker commands.
 The old commands will still work for example: `$ docker ps` \
 old: `$ docker ps` \
 new: `$ docker container ls`\